sscardapane/reprodl2021/README.md

 ### Advanced reading material

 If you liked the exercises and are planning to explore more, the new edition of [Full Stack Deep Learning](https://fullstackdeeplearning.com/) (UC Berkeley CS194-080) covers a larger set of material than this course.
-Another good resource (divided in small exercises) is the [MLOps](https://github.com/GokuMohandas/mlops) repository by Goku Mohandas.
+Another good resource (divided in small exercises) is the [MLOps](https://github.com/GokuMohandas/mlops) repository by Goku Mohandas. [lucmos/nn-template](https://github.com/lucmos/nn-template) is a fully-functioning template implementing many of the tools described in this course.